Maximum residue levels for penconazole

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU proposes to amend penconazole MRLs, with impacts on apricots, peaches, and grapes
+EU amends penconazole MRLs, with impacts on apricots, peaches, and grapes

-Draft Commission Regulation as regards maximum residue levels for fenbuconazole and penconazole in or on certain products
+Commission Regulation (EU) 2025/195 as regards maximum residue levels for fenbuconazole and penconazole in or on certain products

 What is changing and why?

-The EU proposes to amend the maximum residue levels (MRLs) for penconazole as summarised in Table 1.
-This follows a review of the MRLs for this substance by the European Food Safety Authority (EFSA), which concluded that higher MRLs on pome fruits, plums, blackberries, and raspberries are safe, and that the MRLs can be maintained on cherries, gooseberries, tomatoes, aubergines, pumpkins, and watermelons with no risk to consumers.
+The European Union has amended the maximum residue levels (MRLs) for penconazole as summarised in Table 1.
+The European Food Safety Authority (EFSA) reviewed the MRLs for this substance and concluded that higher MRLs on pome fruits, plums, blackberries, and raspberries are safe.
+MRLs on cherries, gooseberries, tomatoes, aubergines, pumpkins, and watermelons pose no risk to consumers and can be maintained.

 Actions